shelbyt/smartChart/readme.md

 ![SM Logo](images/logo-sms.png)
 # SmartChart

-Search Match (SM) takes in a csv of terms and matches text.
+SmartChart takes in a csv of terms and matches text.

 ### Read Before Use